-Although we specialize in Rhône varietals, we continue to experiment with other grapes that we feel might thrive in the shallow rocky soils and dramatic summer climate of Tablas Creek.
-Tannat is one varietal that was suggested to us by the Perrins’ French nurseryman, and it has indeed thrived here.
-Tannat’s intense fruit, spice and tannins produce powerful wines capable of long aging.
+Although we specialize in Rhône grape varieties, we continue to experiment with other grapes that we feel might thrive in the shallow rocky soils and dramatic summer climate of Tablas Creek.
+Tannat is one of these grapes, and its intense fruit, spice and powerful tannins combine to make remarkable wines here, in a distinctly different style than our Rhone grape varieties.

 Though many scholars believe Tannat originated in the Basque region, Tannat is most closely associated with the winemaking region of Madiran, at the foothills of the Pyrenees Mountains in southwestern France.
 The grape has been grown in that region for centuries, and 17th and 18th century